International Organization for Standardization - ISO/IEC 27001:2022

 Document and track risks

 It’s important to treat your ISO 27001:2022 initiative as a project that needs to be managed diligently.
-Planning involves several key pieces, including getting leadership commitment, understanding the needs and expectations of all parties that have a stake in Information security and determining the boundaries of your ISMS.
-These requirements are outlined in Clause 4 and 5 of ISO 27001:2022.
+Planning involves several key pieces, including getting leadership commitment, understanding the needs and expectations of all parties with a stake in Information security and determining the boundaries of your ISMS.
+These requirements are outlined in Clauses 4 and 5 of ISO 27001:2022.

 Implement controls that conform to ISO 27001:2022 standards

 Hyperproof comes with an ISO 27001:2022 “starter compliance template” containing all ISO 27001:2022 requirements and Annex A controls.
 Once you’ve implemented the template, you’ll see that requirements are enumerated individually and you’ll be able to add controls to each.
-For organizations who already have existing controls in place, it’s quite simple to edit the provided controls, add new controls, and remove superfluous ones.
+For organizations with existing controls, it’s quite simple to edit the provided controls, add new controls, and remove superfluous ones.

 Conduct internal audits efficiently